klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 ### Issue: How to recognise if an environment is compatible with the container?

--   There is no easy way to see this from the PE modules that are loaded as these modules do not set environment variables that point at the release of the PE, except that in recent version, the PE release is part of the version number for LibSci and perftools.
+There is no easy way to see this from the PE modules that are loaded as these modules do not set environment variables that point at the release of the PE, except that in recent version, the PE release is part of the version number for LibSci and perftools.

 Current solution: Set and environment variable: `CCPE_VERSION=24.11` (or whatever the actual version is) after a proper initialisation of the environment in the container.

 This is important as we do not want to clear an environment that is compatible with the container, and only want to do so if it is not.
-If we'd ever manage to start Slurm jobs from within the container, this is important as one can then set the necessary environment variables in the calling container already, greatly simplifying the job script as there one would need to run a script in the container before the main application runs to do the proper initialisations.
-This is both cumbersome and costly, as in that case, each MPI rank would have to load a set of modules that may come from the system instead of from the container and hence put stress on Lustre.
+When starting Slurm jobs from within the container, this is important as one can then set the necessary environment variables in the calling container already, mimicking the behaviour that users are used to from running jobs outside containers.
+Moreover, we need to be able to set up an environment in the job script that is then properly inherited when using `srun` to create job steps as otherwise, each MPI rank would also have to first create a proper environment.

 ### Issue: Lmod caches